 Lidkoeb

 Kitted out in a 19th-century apothecary building in Vesterbro, this three-story factory of groovy alchemy and clever cocktail culture is an escape to libation fantasy land.
-Each floor brandishes its own personality, with the cozy ground floor defined by original wooden beams, animal skin throws, leather furniture and fires.
+Each floor brandishes its own personality, with the cozy ground floor defined by original wooden beams, animal skin throws, leather furniture, and fires.
 The second floor specializes in cocktails, while the top floor boasts a serious whisky collection.

-Copenhagen, a city of bridges, translates in Danish to Merchant’s Harbor, so the city’s persona has been etched in trade.
-Add in a city that supports creatives, a culture based on ingenuity, admiration for objects that manage beauty and function simultaneously, and freedom to self-express, and Copenhagen offers some of the best shopping on earth.
+Copenhagen, a city of bridges, translates in Danish to “Merchant’s Harbor,” and the city’s persona has been etched in trade.
+Add in a culture of supporting creatives—one built around ingenuity, admiration for objects that offer both beauty and functionality, and the freedom of self-expression—Copenhagen offers some of the best shopping on earth.

-Nørrebro, Copenhagen’s most culturally diverse and edgy neighborhood has a bohemian, funky feel.
-Set northwest of the city center, replete with unique, family-owned restaurants and shops, it’s the place to go for vintage, handmade goods, hip street style and independent retailers.
+Nørrebro, Copenhagen’s most culturally diverse and edgy neighborhood, has a bohemian, funky feel.
+Set northwest of the city center, replete with unique, family-owned restaurants and shops, it’s the place to go for vintage, handmade goods, hip street style, and independent retailers.
 Don’t miss Hooha for men’s fashion, Moss Copenhagen for women’s clothing, Keramiker Inge Vincents Studio Shop for ceramics, and Wilgart for customized hats and headwear.

 Tivoli Gardens